pulumi/docs/content/blog/command-provider-ga/index.md

     linkedin:
 ---

-Today, we’re happy to announce version v1.0.0 of the Pulumi Command provider.
+Today, we’re happy to announce the 1.0 release of the [Pulumi Command](https://www.pulumi.com/registry/packages/command/) provider.
 This release marks the provider’s official transition from preview status to general availability (GA).
-Since its first preview release in late 2021, many users found the flexibility of the Command package valuable.
-In fact, it’s currently our tenth-most popular provider, so it's time to make things official!
+Since its first preview release in late 2021, thousands of Pulumi users incorporated the Command package into their cloud infrastructure projects to help manage local and remote command execution and filesystem operations.
+In fact, the Command provider is already our ninth-most popular provider, so it's time to make things official!

 <!--more-->